juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 For windows vmmem takes a lot of memory, so turn it of: <code>$ wsl --shutdown</code>

-# Failed attemts or issues
+# Failed attempts or issues

 ### Testing with a deprecated board (NVIDIA TK1)